A Newtonian approach to the study of irreversibility in many-body systems: APPENDIX A: DYNAMICS OF THE CENTER OF MASS OF A SYSTEM OF FIXED MASS

 where $\mathbf{F}_{i}$ is the resultant force on the $i$th particle.
 The resultant forces may include both forces internal to the system, due to the interaction with other constituents, and external forces, due to elements outside the system.
 Nevertheless, Newton's third law says that the internal forces taking place between any pair of particles of the system are equal in magnitude, but opposite in direction.
 Thus, when the sum over all internal forces in Eq.~\eqref{14} is realized, they must cancel in pairs so that the net force on the system is due uniquely to external forces.
 In this form, Eq.~\eqref{14} yields

 which is the result of Eq.~\eqref{2}.
-Physically, this equation says that the center of mass of a system of particles moves exactly as a particle of mass $M$ would move if it were under the influence of the net external force acting on the system.
+Physically, this equation says that the CM of a system of particles moves exactly as a particle of mass $M$ would move if it were under the influence of the net external force acting on the system.

-\section{APPENDIX B: EXTERNAL FORCE EXERTED BY A WALL ON AN IDEAL GAS}
+\section{APPENDIX B: EXTERNAL FORCE EXERTED BY A WALL ON AN IDEAL GAS WITH THE CENTER OF MASS AT REST}

-{B-\arabic{equation}} Now, we want to show the dependence of the external force exerted by a wall with the inverse of the distance between the wall and the center of mass of an ideal gas system, used in Section IV.
+{B-\arabic{equation}} Now, we want to show the dependence of the external force exerted by a wall with the inverse of the distance between the wall and the CM of an ideal gas system, used in Section IV.
 In doing so, we will study two cases.
 The first one is when the gas is uniformly distributed around the container's wall and the other when the gas has a Gaussian distribution of particles along the direction perpendicular to the wall.
 This last case is better suited in diffusive processes.
+For now, we assume that the CM is at rest.
+We relax this condition in Appendix C.

-For the first situation, let us consider the case of a gas that occupies uniformly part of a container, which had the partition quickly removed as shown in Fig. 2b.
+For the first case, let us consider the case of a gas that occupies uniformly part of a container, which had the partition quickly removed as shown in Fig. 2b.
 In this case, the magnitude of the external force exerted by the left wall is given by $F_{ext} = p A$, where $p$ is the uniform pressure of the gas and $A$ is the area of the wall.
 By using the ideal gas law, $pV = Nk_{B}T$, with $N$, $k_{B}$ and $T$ being the number of particles, the Boltzmann constant and the absolute temperature, respectively, and $V$ the volume occupied by the gas, the external force becomes

 where we assumed for simplicity that the space occupied by the gas is a rectangular parallelepiped of volume $V=\alpha AL$, where $L$ is the horizontal length of the container and $\alpha$ is the fraction of the total volume of the container occupied by the gas.
 The parameter $\lambda = N/ \alpha L$ is the linear density of particles in the region occupied by the gas along the $x$-axis.
-Since the gas is uniformly distributed in the occupied volume, we have that the position of the center of mass in the $x$-axis is $x_{cm}= \alpha L/2$.
+We used the superscript $0$ to indicate that this external force accounts for the case in which the CM is at rest.
+Since the gas is uniformly distributed in the occupied volume, we have that the position of the CM in the $x$-axis is $x_{cm}= \alpha L/2$.
 Thus, we have that

-This result shows the dependence of the external force exerted by the left wall with the inverse of the distance to the center of mass.
+This result shows the dependence of the external force exerted by the left wall with the inverse of the distance to the CM.